Richter Gedeon Vegyeszeti Gyár Nyilvánosan Muködo Rt : Transactions with Treasury Shares

 Extraordinary Announcement

-Within the share repurchase program started on 6 April, 2023 Gedeon Richter Plc. announces that on 6 July, 2023 the Company has purchased 14,100 treasury shares on average price of 8,327 HUF/share with the cooperation of UniCredit Bank Hungary Zrt. in the Budapest Stock Exchange.
+Within the share repurchase program started on 6 April, 2023 Gedeon Richter Plc. announces that on 10 July, 2023 the Company has purchased 17,000 treasury shares on average price of 8,367 HUF/share with the cooperation of Raiffeisen Bank Zrt. in the Budapest Stock Exchange.

 Gedeon Richter Plc.